Canning Peppers

 - Canning Salt – optional

-You can leave the peppers whole, or if you have larger peppers, you can quarter or halve them.
+You can leave small peppers whole, or if you have larger peppers, you can quarter or halve them.

 Remove cores and seeds.
-I do this by cutting off the top and then pulling out the centers with my hands (don’t forget the gloves).
+I do this by cutting off the top and then pulling out the centers with my thumbs (don’t forget the gloves).
 Hot pepper seeds hold a lot of heat.
-If you really like hot, experiment and can a few with the seeds.
+If you really like hot and spicy, feel free to experiment and can a few with the seeds.
 Remember though, tastes will become stronger as they are canned.

 Add ½ teaspoon of salt to each pint jar, if desired.
 Fill jars loosely with peppers and add boiling water, leaving 1-inch head space.